neontuna/task_archive/README.md

 # task_archive
-Historical access for auto task tickets.
+Historical access for Autotask.net tickets.
 Uses Azure AD for authentication, only static home page shown without sign in.

 ## Environment setup
 Use figaro to set **AAD_TENANT** and **AAD_CLIENT_ID** env for Omniauth Azure AD strategy.